-The National Fall Conference (NFC) will take place immediately following Capitol Leadership.
+The National Fall Conference (NFC) will take place in Columbus, Ohio.
 NFC is designed to expand leadership training to both students and adults with the main emphasis on reaching chapter leaders and involving them in a nationally sponsored leadership experience.
-Members have an opportunity to focus on national programs and advisers have an opportunity to attend sessions that address their needs.
+Members have an opportunity to focus on national programs and advisers have an opportunity to attend sessions that address their needs

-The meetings consist of general sessions, workshops emphasizing chapter and individual leadership, and activities to build cooperation and teamwork skills.
+The meeting consists of general sessions, workshops emphasizing chapter and individual leadership, and activities to build cooperation and teamwork skills.
 Your responsibilities for the National Fall Conference include planning and presiding at the general sessions, helping plan and possibly present leadership workshops, and participating in state officer training and team trainings.